cyfko/veridot/java/README.md

 ```
 #### ⚠️ Security & Best Practices
 - The tableName is validated to prevent SQL injection.
 Only alphanumeric and underscores are allowed.
-- `DatabaseBroker` automatically ensures the broker table exists on first usage.
+- `DatabaseBroker` automatically ensures the metadataBroker table exists on first usage.
 It inspects the database metadata and creates the table if it is missing — no extra setup required.

 #### 🏗️ Cluster/Distributed Considerations
 In sharded database or clustered setups: